system-storage-manager/ssm/doc/src/for_developers.rst

    *Long description* describing what was changed with and why and finally Signed-off-by tag.

 #.
+The preferred way of accepting patches is through pull requests on GitHub,
+   but it is possible to send them to the mailing list if you don't have GitHub account.

+#.
 If you're going to send a patch to the mailing list, please send the patch
    inlined in the email body.
 It is much better for review process.

 .. hint::
-    You can use **git** to do all the work for you. ``git format-patch`` and ``git send-email`` will help you with creating and sending the patch.
+    You can use **git** to do all the work for you. ``git format-patch`` and ``git send-email`` will help you with creating and sending the patch to the mailing list.